Girishaprasad-2001/Kubernetes-Architecture/Docker-README.md

 ## For a Java application, a Docker multi-stage build can have dedicated stages such as:

-AS build → Download dependencies
+1. AS build → Download dependencies.
-AS compile → Compile source code
+2. AS compile → Compile source code.
-AS testing → Run unit tests
+3. AS testing → Run unit tests.
-AS builder → Package JAR/WAR
+4. AS builder → Package JAR/WAR.
-AS runner → Lightweight runtime image
+5. AS runner → Lightweight runtime image.

 Example: Maven-based Spring Boot Application